rhyslwells/Data-Archive/content/standardised/Feature Scaling.md

 **Feature Scaling** is a preprocessing step in machine learning that involves adjusting the range and distribution of feature values.

-This ensures that all features contribute equally to the model's performance, especially when they are measured on different scales, which is particularly important for distance-based algorithms, [[Principal Component Analysis]], and optimization techniques like [[gradient descent]].
+This ensures that all features contribute equally to the model's performance, especially when they are measured on different scales, which is particularly important for distance-based algorithms, [[Principal Component Analysis]], and optimization techniques like [[Gradient Descent]].

 By using methods like normalization and standardization, you can enhance the performance and accuracy of your models.